 Take a short drive to the city center while your guide introduces you to the history of St. Petersburg.
 You’ll stop on the Spit of Vasilievsky Island for an opportunity to take in the views of the Neva River, the Rostral Columns, the Winter Palace and other buildings of the Hermitage Museum, as well as St. Peter and Paul Fortress, situated right across the river.
-The tour continues with a drive along the Neva River embankments, passing St. Peter and Paul Fortress.
+You’ll a drive along the Neva River embankments, passing the St. Peter and Paul Fortress.

 From the time the palace was built until the time of the last Russian Tsar, Pushkin was used as the summer residence of the Royal Family.
 In 1756, Bartelomeo Rastrelli expanded Catherine’s Palace in Baroque style.
-The palace tour takes you through a series of magnificent rooms, including the famous Picture Gallery and, of course, the Great Hall.
+Your guided palace tour takes you through a series of magnificent rooms, including the famous Picture Gallery and, of course, the Great Hall.
 The parks of the estate add to the splendor of the palace, and several of them are embellished with a number of charming pavilions.
 The town of Pushkin is famous not only for its remarkable palace and parks, but the man it was named after.
 Since 1937, it has been named after Alexander Pushkin, the most celebrated poet in the country and a resident of this town at the beginning of the 19th century.
-The lyceum where he studied is connected to the palace by an arch.
+You'll also have some free time for shopping on this tour.